NikolayOskolkov/Physalia_AncientMetagenomics_2025/exercises.md

 done
 ```

 Now that we have got our hands into some tables describing the abundance of the different taxa in our metagenome, it is time to make sense of the data.
 One way to do this is making summaries, plots, statistical tests, etc, as you would normally do for any kind of species distribution data.
 Here you are free to use whichever tool you are most familiar with (but we all know that there is only one co`R`rect tool for this).

 The idea here is to:
-- Learn what are the main (most abundant) taxa in our samples
+- Learn what are the main (most abundant) taxa in our sample.
-- Learn about potential differences in community composition between the samples
+- Learn about potential differences in community composition between the samples.
-- Learn what fraction of the community we were actually able to identify at, let's say, the genus level
+- Learn what fraction of the community we were actually able to identify at, let's say, the genus level.
-- Compare the taxonomic profiles obtainted from Illumina and Nanopore data
+- Compare the taxonomic profiles obtainted from Illumina and Nanopore data.

 Hopefully you will be able to learn a bit about these metagenomic datasets.
 And realise that there is so much that still remains unknown...

 We recommend to use [R / Rstudio](https://posit.co/download/rstudio-desktop/) for visualization of microbial abundances in your sample.
 For example, one can use [Pavian](https://github.com/fbreitwieser/pavian) tool: